asyncapi/cli/docs/installation.md

 ```sh
 npm install -g @asyncapi/cli
 ```
-To enable the autocomplete feature in the CLI for the shells **bash and zshrc**, there is a script that will run automatically and autocomplete is only support for **bash and zshrc** for the **powershell** refer to manually enabling  [autocomplete](https://www.asyncapi.com/docs/tools/cli/autocompleteEnabled) guide in ClI:
+To enable the autocomplete feature in the CLI for the shells **bash and zshrc**, there is a script that will run automatically and autocomplete is only supported for **bash and zshrc**.
+For **powershell** refer to instructions for [manually enabling autocomplete](https://www.asyncapi.com/docs/tools/cli/autocompleteEnabled) guide in ClI.

-After the ClI installation :
+After the ClI installation:

-if the configuration is not present logs will be:
+If the configuration is not present logs will be:

 ```sh
 ✅ Autocomplete configuration added to .zshrc.
 ```